 Start a keylogger on the victim’s computer.
 Type

-Steal a file – download a file from Windows 10 to Kali.
+Steal a file—download a file from Windows to Kali.

-Use Notepad to create a text document on the Desktop of the Windows 10 machine.
-Put more secrets in it.
+As the Labuser, use Notepad to create a text document on the Desktop of the Windows machine.
+Put some secrets in it.

 From the meterpreter session, use the

 cd command within Meterpreter to